Skip to content Skip to footer

 Career Link

 Career Link provides financial assistance to qualified individuals to attend high-growth training programs at community colleges, universities, and private schools.
 They also fund youth GED programs at Illinois Central College, Blackhawk College, Spoon River College, Heartland Community College, and the Peoria Park District.
 On-the-job training, apprenticeship assistance, and incumbent worker training are available with selected employers.
 Individualized Career Services (job search activities working one-on-one with a career planner) are available to assist those who could benefit from personalized service.
-Contact Kelly Schapmire at (309) 807-1378 or Karen Burkhart at (309) 321-0245 for more information.
+For more information, visit careerlinkil.com or call (309) 321-0260.

 Illinois Department of Employment Security